shengyinshen/fisheye-vehicle-annotation/README.md

 2. When labeling the bottom rectangle of each vehicle, the order of the three vertices doesn't matter.
 You may either start from a vehicle's head then goes to its tail, or do it in the opposite way.
 3. If a vehicle is too small, you can use "Ctrl + scroll wheel" to zoom-in and zoom-out.
 4. If you accidentally mislabeled any of the vehicles, try right-click --> "Edit Polygons" and "Edit Label" to correct them.
-5. Sometimes it is hard to find the exact location of the vertices particularly when the vehicles are too far away from the camera.
-Then, don't worry.
-If there are errors, just let them be.
-Such errors are acceptable, and the deep neural network will learn to tolerate them during the training process.
-6. Sometimes the bottom vertices may even have the same pixel location.
+5. Sometimes the bottom vertices may even have the same pixel location.
 If they do, you can either mark them with the same pixel location or makes a minor shift of your cursor when labeling them.
-7. The category label "others" refers to those special vehicles such as agricultural vehicles, bulldozers, cranes, etc.
+6. The category label "others" refers to those special vehicles such as agricultural vehicles, bulldozers, cranes, etc.
+7. For those pickup trucks with trailers, they should be separately annotated as two vehilces, i.e., three vertices for each of them.
+You can select the type of the trailer as "others" since it doesn't belong to any of the rest categories.
-8. If you have any further questions, please contact Dr. Zhengxia Zou (zzhengxi@umich.edu).
+8. If you have any further questions, please contact Sean (shengyin@umich.edu) or Zhengxia (zzhengxi@umich.edu).